 The symptoms of Crigler-Najjar syndrome type I become apparent shortly after birth.
-Affected infants develop severe, persistent yellowing of the skin, mucous membranes and whites of the eyes (jaundice) and may have pale, clay-colored stools.
-These symptoms persist after the first 3 weeks of life.
+Affected infants develop severe, persistent yellowing of the skin, mucous membranes and whites of the eyes (jaundice).
+These symptoms persist after the first three weeks of life.

 Kernicterus can result in milder symptoms such as clumsiness, difficulty with fine motor skills and underdevelopment of the enamel of teeth, or it can result in severe complications such as hearing loss, problems with sensory perception, convulsions, and slow, continuous, involuntary, writhing movements (athetosis) of the arms and legs or the entire body.
 An episode of kernicterus can ultimately result in life-threatening brain damage.